NourhanSaeed707/StudentSystem-javaSpring/README.md

 - This project is a web application that allows users to perform CRUD operations on a student database.
 It is built using Java Spring for the backend, ReactJS for the frontend, and PostgreSQL as the database.

 ## Technologies Used:
-- ava Spring: for building the backend REST APIs
+- Java Spring: for building the backend REST APIs
 - ReactJS: for building the frontend user interface
 - PostgreSQL: for storing the student data in a relational database